hanmingyu2008/myhomepage/interest/interest.md

 * [Machine Learning and Artificial Intelligence](MLAI.md)

 However, I haven't even dive deeply into even one of those subjects to take a quick glimpse into its beauty.
  This means that I might not be really ready to study and research at least at present.
+In fact, I will always be on the stage of learning those frontier techniques.